- USS Samuel B. Roberts

 - USS Texas

-The USS Texas is the last battleship afloat that was involved in WWI and WWII.Today at 2:00pm EDT - Military History Channel
+The USS Texas is the last battleship afloat that was involved in WWI and WWII.Saturday 3rd May 11:00pm EDT - Military History Channel

 - USS New York